ibm-cloud-docs/pattern-base-ibm-cloud-satellite/data-architecture.md

 <!-- Below is a placeholder for all compute domain decisions.
 Remove the domains that are not in scope.
 If there are decisions
 that need to be added (e.g. platform dependent) add additional rows-->

-The following tables summarize the data architecture decisions for the IBM Cloud Satellite base pattern.
+The following tables summarize the data architecture decisions for the {{site.data.keyword.satellitelong_notm}} base pattern.

 ## Architecture decisions for data
 {: #data-residency}